microsoft/opensource-management-portal/README.md

 - **People inventory 👨‍🦳🧑‍🚀🧒🏽** to help people connect GitHub public logins with corporate identities
 - **Intercepting forks and new repositories 🔐** to inject compliance and approval processes
 - **Disable and enable 🔑** experiences for GitHub repositories
-- **Just-in-time (JIT) access 🚪** for open source repositories, teams, and organizations, aligning with the principle of least privilege acccess
+- **Just-in-time (JIT) access 🚪** for open source repositories, teams, and organizations, aligning with the principle of least privilege access
 - **Sudo ⚡️** capabilities for repos, teams, organizations to remove persistent broad ownership and admin permissions
 - **Hosting APIs 🍽️** to create repos, large-scale orgs to access link data, and reports
 - **Background jobs 👷‍♂️** to maintain eventual consistency, run tasks, gather metrics, and prepare OKRs